KadinTucker/GrandSpace/rulebook/imperialism.md

 Colonising a star system for the first time grants +25 Imperial milestone progress.
 Founding a colony grants +15 milestone progress.
 Building a city, including by founding a colony, grants +10 milestone progress, and improving the development score of a colony by 1 grants +5 milestone progress.

+Conquering a star system militarily counts as colonising for the first time, and grants +25 Imperial milestone progress.
+This applies even if you reconquer a system you had previously conquered.
+However, no points are scored for the colonies already founded in that star system.